noiseprotocol/noise_spec/noise.md

  * **Fresh ephemerals**:  Every party in a Noise protocol should send a new ephemeral public key and perform a DH with it prior to sending any encrypted data.
 Otherwise replay of a handshake message could trigger catastrophic key reuse.
-This is one rationale behind the patterns in Section 7.
+This is one rationale behind the patterns in Section 7, and the validity rules in Section 7.1.
 It's also the reason why one-way handshakes only allow transport messages from the sender, not the recipient.

  * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify the combination of handshake pattern and crypto functions for